15+ Oracle Statistics That You Need To Know In 2022

 (Source: Statista)

 #9.
-Oracle was ranked second among the most prominent software companies.
+Oracle was ranked 5th position among all other prominent software companies.

 This is followed closely by SAP with $31.7 million.
 Microsoft takes the top spot with a staggering $153.3 billion.